SicongGao/siconggao.github.io/_pages/cv.md

 # PROFESSIONAL SERVICE
 ---

-As journals reviews for reviewing ~ 100 manuscripts
+As journals reviewers for reviewing ~ 100 manuscripts

 # CERTIFICATES